 Electrical and Computer Engineering

-The Bachelor of Science (BS) program in Electrical Engineering (EE) is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The Bachelor of Science Program in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Electrical, Computer, Communications, Telecommunication(s), and Similarly Named Engineering Program Criteria.

 Program Educational Objectives

-- Depth and Breadth: Produce graduates who demonstrate broad and in-depth knowledge in the practice of, or advanced study of, electrical engineering.
+- Depth and Breadth: EE graduates will demonstrate broad and in-depth knowledge in the practice of, or advanced study of, electrical engineering.

-- Career Development: Produce graduates who will demonstrate and maintain the necessary knowledge and skills throughout their careers to solve problems in the complex modern work environment.
+- Career Development: EE graduates will demonstrate and maintain the necessary knowledge and skills throughout their careers to solve problems in the complex modern work environment.

-- Professionalism: Produce graduates who demonstrate an ability to manage and uphold professional responsibilities.
+- Professionalism: EE graduates will demonstrate an ability to manage and uphold professional responsibilities.

 - An ability to identify, formulate and solve complex engineering problems by applying principles of engineering, science and mathematics.